hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable_en.md

   - Throwing exceptions is for technical errors, not functional exceptions.
   - In Kotlin an alternative to throwing an exception is to use a sealed class that consists success and error.
   - Implement a logging system, so errors is easily picked up by operations and developers.
-  - Follow guidelines for logging, use levels ERROR, WARNING, INFO and DEBUG.
+  - Follow guidelines for logging, use levels ERROR, WARN, INFO and DEBUG.
+  - Always logg serious errors with ERROR, else WARN.
 - Use explainable module names, variable names, class names and method names.
 - Documentation IS required, regardless of Clean Code.
   - In readme files saved within the codebase.